duojs/duo/Readme.md

 ### i.
 Proof of concepts

 As developers, we often need to test out an idea or isolate a bug.
-One of the big issues with existing package managers is that you cannot use your package manager without lots of boilerplate.
-Duo removes all boilerplate, letting you include packages right from your source code:
+One of the big issues with existing package managers is that you cannot use your package manager without a lot of boilerplate.
+Duo removes this boilerplate, letting you include packages right from your source code:

 ```js
 var events = require('component/events');